Sep9

 Teaches how God is big enough to handle our insecurities, our fears and our disappointments.
 Jesus may not have been the God John expected, maybe not even the God John wanted, but He was the God John needed, the God who we all need!

-When the disciples of John left Jesus they returned and told him what they had seen and heard.
+Note: When the disciples of John left Jesus they returned and told him what they had seen and heard.
 They must have helped John overcome his doubts and fears because we never hear of him expressing doubt again.
 Also, consider the fact that John went to his death a willing martyr for the glory of the Lord.

-HOW TO OVERCOME DISCOURAGEMENT & DOUBT
+HOW TO OVERCOME DOUBT & DISCOURAGEMENT

 -